seldonian-framework/Tutorials/_tutorials/decision_trees.md

 </div>

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
 <h3 id="gpa">Applying the SDTree to the GPA prediction problem from Tutorial E.</h3>

 <p>
     We strongly encourage reading the <a href="{{ "/tutorials/science_GPA_tutorial/" | relative_url}}">Tutorial E: Predicting student GPAs from application materials with fairness guarantees</a> before proceeding here.
 In that tutorial, we created a Seldonian binary classifier and applied it to five different fairness constraints.
 The underlying ML model we used in that tutorial was a logistic regressor.
-In this tutorial, we will compare the performance and safety properties of the Seldonian decision tree model to the Seldonian logistic regressor as well as several fairness-ignorant standard ML models for the same five fairness constraints.
+In this tutorial, we will compare the performance and safety properties of the Seldonian decision tree model to the Seldonian logistic regressor as well as several standard ML models that do not consider fairness for the same five fairness constraints.
 </p>

 <h5 id="gpa_spec">Creating the specification object</h5>

 <p>
-     NEED TO REMAKE THE SCRIPT BELOW TO CREATE THE FIVE SPEC OBJECTS - ONE FOR EACH CONSTRAINT. the disparate impact constraint with a threshold value of 0.8The only difference between the spec object we created in Tutorial E and the one we will create here is the model object.
+    There are two differences between the script we used to create spec objects in Tutorial E and the one we will create here: i) the model object is now the SDTree and ii) we customize the hyperparameters beyond the defaults here.
 In this case, we will instantiate the model with a max_depth of 5.
-We chose this to keep the model relatively small, and we found qualitatively that the results did not differ significantly with larger max depths. max_depth is a hyperparameter that one would ideally tune.
-Below is a code snippet for creating the spec object.
-Note that the data path and metadata path are local paths and must be adjusted to wherever you downloaded those two files.
+We chose this to keep the model relatively simple, and we found qualitatively that the results did not differ significantly with larger max depths. max_depth is a hyperparameter that one would ideally tune.
+Below is a code snippet for creating the spec objects for each of the five fairness constraints from Tutorial E. Note that the data path and metadata path are local paths and must be adjusted to wherever you downloaded those two files.
 The two files can be downloaded from <a href="https://github.com/seldonian-toolkit/Engine/tree/main/static/datasets/supervised/GPA">here</a>.
 </p>

 <div>